What solutions are banks implementing?

 By the way, as part of its reward program benefits from ANZ reward cards, ANZ also offers ANZ eDine(R), an online entertainment program with member discounts for dining, hotels, car hire and attractions which the member might visit around Australia and New Zealand.

 ANZ customers are covered by an ANZ Fraud Money Back Guarantee, which means that they are not liable for unlawful, false purchases done on their credit cards on the Internet.
 The card costs $58 p.a. annually, and offers 24/7 Credit Card Protection, which is the most comprehensive covering one could want.
-Customers pay 13.49% p.a. per annum on purchases and 21.74% p.a. per annum on cash advances.
-The good news is that one pays 0% p.a. for 18 months with 3% balance transfer fee on balance transfers.
+Customers pay 0% p.a. for 6 months (reverts to 13.49% p.a.) per annum on purchases and 21.74% p.a. per annum on cash advances.
+The good news is that one pays on balance transfers.

 ANZ also provides helpful hints about protection against Internet fraud, to help customers countermeasure identity theft and fraudulent online transactions.
 These include tips on how to prevent credit card scams, how to protect oneself when banking online, how to protect one’s privacy when using the Internet, tips to protect one’s financial identity and how to improve online security and tips on better Internet security when using one’s credit card.
 A lot of other helpful information is also supplied on the website.

 For a secure credit card to use online, ANZ credit cards are definitively designed with fraud protection and security in mind.Back to top